OwenT2424/operating-systems-cw-journal/week4.md

 The SSH configuration file was updated to disable root login and password-based authentication while enforcing key-based authentication.
-These changes reduce the risk of brute-force attacks and unauthorised access.
+These changes reduce the risk of brute-force attacks and unauthorised access [2].

 <img width="402" height="41" alt="Screenshot 2025-12-21 060554" src="https://github.com/user-attachments/assets/1487d8a4-76c2-4553-ab32-b4b97ba2b55a" />